How to Choose Fruit Trees to Plant: Climate, Varieties & More

 TREE GROWING CONDITIONS

 Check to see if that particular tree will be happy growing in your hardiness zone.
 For example, we are located on the border of USDA zone 9b -10a.
 The description or tag of the tree should specify the zones it is best suited for.
 If you aren’t sure what hardiness zone you are located in, enter your zip code here for a quick and easy answer!
 Also, take a look around your neighborhood.
-What types of trees do you see growing?
+What types of trees do you see already growing nearby?
 That will give you an idea of what grows well in your area.

 Fruit Trees & Chill Hours

-What are chill hours exactly?
+What are chill hours?

 UC Master Gardeners and Bay Laurel Nursery, on chill hours